 At Richard’s first counseling session, the hulking six-foot-plus Ayres – well-known in San Mateo County for his pompous airs – demanded that the boy remove his clothes for an “examination.”
 Then, as Richard recalls, Ayres forced the young boy to masturbate him, and masturbated Richard.
 More than three decades later, Richard, now serving 25 years to life in a California prison on a three-strikes theft conviction, still gets a stricken look on his face at the memories of Ayres “getting nasty” and threatening him when he balked at performing oral sex on the doctor.

-“I do remember Dr. Ayres telling me that if anyone found out or if I told anyone that he would come back and get me and nobody would believe me because ...
+“I do remember Dr. Ayres telling me that if anyone found out or if I told anyone that he would come back and get me and nobody ...

 Three Massachusetts state prisoners have been placed in segregation in apparent retaliation for their prison reform activism.

 Timothy Muise, Shawn Fisher and Steven James, all incarcerated at the medium-security prison MCI Shirley, were taken from their cells late at night on March 23, 2016 and transferred to three different Massachusetts facilities, where they were all put in solitary confinement.
 While in solitary they had restricted access to phone calls and visits.